Join Us at an AIDA Symposium

-In partnership with the Institute for Excellence in Teaching & Learning, five AIDA Symposiums will be offered this fall.
 Join us to explore how GenAI is impacting teaching and learning across disciplines.
-Each event will have a theme and feature 2-4 faculty or academic leaders presenting examples of innovative AI use in their courses, followed by an open discussion on generative AI’s application and impact within the theme.
-We will invite faculty from all departments aligned with the theme and anticipate an audience of approximately 40 faculty members.
-Each Symposium will have a moderator and conclude with a 30-minute networking session with refreshments.
+Each event will have a theme and feature 2-4 faculty or academic leaders presenting examples of innovative AI use in their courses or work, followed by an open discussion on generative AI’s application and impact within the theme.
+Each symposium will have a moderator and conclude with a 30-minute networking session with refreshments.
+This series is presented in partnership with the Institute for Excellence in Teaching & Learning.
 We hope to see you there!

 Upcoming Symposiums